johanpiquet/jopi-rewrite/_doc/how_to_start/creating_a_project.md

     "module": "ESNext",
     "moduleResolution": "Bundler",

-    // Allow things like "import "./myFile"
+    // Allow things like "import "./myFile.ts"
-    // where we don't put the .ts at the end of the file name.
+    // where the .ts is translated to .js
-    // Bun doesn't require it, but the TypeScript checker needs this option.
     //
     "rewriteRelativeImportExtensions": true,